-The Trustee, with guidance from its Investment Advisor, has chosen to invest in open-ended pooled funds.
-For these funds, the Trustee's policy is to enter arrangements with no fixed end date.
+The Trustee, with guidance from its Investment Advisor, has chosen to invest in an open-ended pooled fund.
+For this fund, the Trustee's policy is to enter arrangements with no fixed end date.
 However, the Trustee will seek to enter arrangements where it has the power to terminate these in line with the liquidity of the underlying assets and as agreed in the mandate.
-The Section's open-ended investments are daily dealt.
+The Section's open-ended investment is daily dealt.
 The Trustee will determine whether to terminate such arrangements on an ongoing basis through its regular monitoring of the Investment Manager's performance against objectives.
 The Trustee may also elect to terminate the arrangement with the Investment Manager when performing ongoing reviews of the suitability of the Section's asset allocation over time.